Bedlinog: Name

 The meaning of the name is somewhat unclear, but the usual suggestion is that it means the 'house near (the stream) Llwynog'.
 If so, the first element is a variant of the Welsh 'bod' ('dwelling'), and the second a variant of the name of a stream ('Llwynog') which literally means 'fox'.
 However, all forms of the name are relatively late (seventeenth century onwards) and show significant variation.
 During the nineteenth century the name was thought by some to have been formed from the elements 'bedd' ('grave') and 'llwynog' ('fox'), and the form 'Beddllwynog' ('fox's grave') is used by some Welsh speakers today.
 But it is not the standard Welsh form, and it is clear that 'Bedlinog' was the predominant form used by the area's Welsh-speakers in the nineteenth and twentieth centuries.

 Government

 Bedlinog village is in the Merthyr Tydfil County Borough, which covers the villages of Trelewis and Bedlinog, but is the only electoral ward within the Merthyr Tydfil County Borough Council area which has its own Community Council.

 Sport and leisure

 The local rugby union club is Bedlinog RFC, founded in 1971 and a member of the Welsh Rugby Union.

 One of the largest climbing centres in Europe less than a mile down the valley was closed briefly in 2008, but re-opened in October 2010.

-World War 2

-During the Second World War, a German Plane dropped a bomb near a field at Colly Row.
-Many windows got smashed.